Marwes/combine/README.md

 The library adheres to [semantic versioning](http://semver.org).

 If you end up trying it I welcome any feedback from your experience with it.
-I am usually reachable within a day by opening an issue or sending an email.
-I am also testing gitter for smaller questions.
+I am usually reachable within a day by opening an issue, sending an email or posting a message on gitter.

 ## Experimental additions